lisp-mirror/lqml/readme-sailfish.md

 Run `qt-runner` without arguments to check the following 2 settings:

 - "Override DPI": set to 2/3 of max value, e.g. 458 * 2/3 = 305 (on my phone)
-- Select "Reduce window when keyboard is shown"
+- select "Reduce window when keyboard is shown"
+- set variable `QT_QUICK_CONTROLS_STYLE` to something neutral like `default` (the original `breeze` style setting doesn't work with lqml)
 - apply changes (top right)

 Now you should be able to build/install lqml using `qmake` from above